laisuk/OpenccNetLibGui/README.md

 Support most **text base** file types and **Text-Embedded PDF documents**.

-1. Paste the text or open a file (text or PDF file) you wish to convert (file/text drag and drop are supported on Windows and macOS).
+1. Paste the text or open a file (text, DOCX, ODT or PDF file) you wish to convert (file/text drag and drop are supported on
+   Windows and macOS).
 2. Select the desired conversion configuration (e.g., Simplified to Traditional).
 3. `PDF options` can be set in reight-click context menu.